-Design Technology which also includes Food, is concerned with the investigation and selection of materials and equipment to develop the students’ designing and making skills.
-The evaluation of current products and self-assessment are skills that are also encouraged.
+Design Technology supports students with the investigation and selection of materials and equipment to develop the students’ designing and making skills, at St Joseph’s this is through Resistant Materials and Food technology.

 All the younger students, in every pathway, have lessons in the school workshop each week and follow the Technology programme of study from the International Primary Curriculum.
 The topics they work on include resistant materials and textiles, and also the introduction of some basic electronics.